jupyterlab/frontends-team-compass/docs/team/member-guide.md

 In this respect, we are using:
 1. GitHub issues for specific discussions related to changing a repository's content (e.g. feature requests, bug reports).
-2. The [Discourse forum](http://discourse.jupyter.org/) for general discussions, support questions, or just as a place where we can inspire each other.
+2. The [Discourse forum](https://discourse.jupyter.org/) for general discussions, support questions, or just as a place where we can inspire each other.
+3. The [Gitter channel](https://app.gitter.im/#/room/#jupyterlab_jupyterlab:gitter.im) for discussions and support questions.

 ## How can I help?